bertomartin/git-recipes/05-general-workflow.md

 For a full list of options and format tokens, refer to the `git-log` manual using `man git-log`.

+There is a special `git-shortlog` program that is described as "Summarizes git log output in a format suitable for inclusion in release announcements", but it groups commits by author, which may or may not be what you want.

 If you find yourself using this awkwardly long comand regularly, make sure to define your own Git alias.